 In addition to keeping your home safe, the SimpliSafe Home Security System also knows when you leave, so it can automatically adjust your Nest Thermostat.
 You can ask Google Assistant to arm your system or check its status at any time.
 Plus, you don't have to deal with unnecessary contracts to keep your home secure and safe from the bad guys.

 Whether you call it the living room, rec room, or "the den," we're still all talking about the place where your main TV resides in your home.
 Google Assistant can control many of your entertainment needs, whether you want to start a dance party or use your voice to play your favorite show on Netflix.
 We've rounded up the best smart home products specifically for entertaining you and your family, from Bluetooth speakers to Android TVs.

-Control your smart home, watch YouTube cooking tutorials, see your latest photos, or call Grandma with Google Duo on the Nest Hub Max.
+Control your smart home, watch YouTube cooking tutorials, see your latest photos, or call Grandma with Google Duo on one of the best smart displays on the market — the Nest Hub Max.
 Its 10-inch touchscreen is vibrant and easy to use, but it's even easier to use your voice to navigate the interface or access your entertainment with Google Assistant.